spacelift-io/user-documentation/docs/concepts/policy/push-policy/README.md

 Spacelift can currently react to two types of events: _push_ and _pull request_ (also called _merge request_ by GitLab).
 Push events are the default; even if you don't have a push policy set up, we will respond to those events.
 Pull request events are supported for some VCS providers and are generally received when you open, synchronize (push a new commit), label, or merge the pull request.

+In some cases, Spacelift can receive both _push_ and _pull request_ events at the same time.
+Review the [data input schema](#data-input-schema) and [how rules are evaluated](#how-rules-are-evaluated) to ensure your push policies perform as expected.

 There are some valid reasons to use _pull request_ events in addition or instead of push ones.
 For example, when making decisions based on the paths of affected files, push events are often confusing:

 - They contain affected files for all commits in a push, not just the head commit.